sbalbale/sbalbale/README.md

 ## I'm a Student, Sone, Developer, and Athlete
 - I'm currently a senior at Weston High School.
 - I'm always looking to learn new things.
+- Goal for 2022: I want to contribute more to open source code
 - :music: Fun fact: I sing.

 ## 📂 Projects